-Students may enroll in Chemistry 101 if they have passed the Chemistry Placement Test (CPT) with a score of 40 or more
+Students may enroll in Chemistry 101 if they have passed the Chemistry Placement Test (CPT) with a score of 32 or more (out of 60)

 Completed Chemistry 100 at CSUN with a grade of "C" or better.